Cloud 9 Relaxation

 You can stay all day on the farm…

 Just step out your door, pets in tow (or is it peeps in tow of pets?)
-With 200 acres there are plenty of unique areas to explore: Blueberry Hill, Turkey Trot Trail, Rhododendron Run, Beer Can Gulch, the Pine Tree Place, Peterson Pond and Buzzard’s Roost to name a few.
+With 200 acres there are plenty of unique areas to explore: the Blueberry Patch, Turkey Trot Trail, Rhododendron Run, Beer Can Gulch, the Pine Tree Place, Peterson Pond and Buzzard’s Roost to name a few.
 Wooded, marked hiking trails with maps will lead you to these destinations.

 A Working Farm

-Cloud 9 is located on a working family farm in the valley.
+Cloud 9 Relaxation Home is located on a working family farm in the valley.
 That means WE work and YOU relax.
 It’s a curious part of our human personality; watching people work.
 It gives one a certain satisfaction… that can be yours!

 We have U-Pick blueberries and raspberries in season so be sure to book for June, July through August.
 Renters pick for free and wouldn’t blueberry pancakes sound good for an eat-on-the-deck breakfast?

 You could spend the whole afternoon at Peterson Pond, reading a good book, having a picnic under the shelter, fishing or swimming.
 This is a private pond so you don’t need any special license.
 We have fishing poles and some lures here or you can bring your own.

 You might even catch a fish!